W. L. George: Reception and influence

 In 1945 George Orwell included George in a list of "natural" novelists, not inhibited by "good taste", and particularly praised Caliban (a fictionalised account of the life of Lord Northcliffe) for its "memorable and truthful" picture of London life.

 According to Alec Waugh, he was commercially successful, helpful in practical terms to upcoming authors, but unpopular in the literary world for his subject matter, his hack journalism, and his left-wing views.

 Noting similarities between George's novel Children of the Morning (1926) and William Golding's celebrated Lord of the Flies (1954), Auberon Waugh suggested that George's work may have subliminally influenced Golding, although the latter denied having read it.

 In May 1922, George published in the New York Herald an essay entitled What the World Will Be Like in a Hundred Years, envisioning what the world would look like in 2022.
-Washington Post columnist John Kelly opined in 2022 that, although George had been unduly optimistic and gotten some details wrong, he "had gotten nearly all of it right", noting George's predictions of an eight-hour flight time between New York and London, decreased reliance on fossil fuels, the availability of legal birth control, motion pictures with sound and color, the displacement of freight railroads by an emerging trucking industry, and wireless telephones.
+Washington Post columnist John Kelly opined in 2022 that, although George had been unduly optimistic and got some details wrong, he "had gotten nearly all of it right", noting George's predictions of an eight-hour flight time between New York and London, decreased reliance on fossil fuels, the availability of legal birth control, motion pictures with sound and colour, the displacement of freight railroads by an emerging trucking industry, and wireless telephones.